 CatSpot Litter does not clump when exposed to urine.
 To maintain optimal freshness, cat owners only need to remove and dispose of solid waste and stir in the urine on a daily basis.
 This will help the coconut absorb the ammonia in the urine, eliminating the need to always scoop wet clumps.

 Disposing of cat solids should be done in accordance with your local and state laws and regulations.
 CatSpot can only provide you with the options that can be used.
-With CatSpot Litter Cat Litter, the solids can be disposed by waste receptacle, flushing in your toilet.
+With CatSpot Litter Cat Litter, the solids can be disposed by way of waste receptacle or flushing in your toilet.
 The bulk waste should be composted, spread thinly throughout your yard or flower bed, or thrown in the trash.
 We strongly discourage throwing it in the trash if at all possible!

 Studies and tests are still being conducted, but we have experienced no ill-effects for up to one year.